Post 137 ⇒ by Gautam Shah.

 SHUTTER HOLDERS or PREVENTORS: These are essentially restrictive arrangements that prevent a shutter from opening to full width.
 These are used for hinged, pivoted and sliding doors to regulate the entry or exit.
 The mechanisms include stretchable ropes, chains or armed levers.
 Automatic doors have sensors that judge the width of the passage required and regulate the opening width.

-Read about> Locks
+Read about at> Locks